treestack/geocoder/README.md

     Range (min … max):     6.0 ms …  20.4 ms    330 runs

 ## Configuration

+You can configure the application with the following environment variables:

 | Parameter    | Description    | Default         |
 |--------------|----------------|-----------------|